pmaji/crypto-whale-watching-app/README.md

 ![Single-Price-Point Whale](https://raw.githubusercontent.com/pmaji/crypto-whale-watching-app/master/screenshots/single_price_point_whale_tooltip.JPG)

 In the image above we are looking at a zoom-in on the chart of BTC/USD.
-The bubble that we have hovered over near the top towards the center of the view is a slightly dark red bubble (as opposed to the brightest red) because there are 2 orders at that exact price pricepoint; hence, we cannot be 100% confident that it is one whale acting unilaterally.
+The bubble that we have hovered over near the top towards the center of the view is a slightly dark red bubble (as opposed to the brightest red) because there are 2 orders at that exact price price-point; hence, we cannot be 100% confident that it is one whale acting unilaterally.
 That said, those 2 orders alone constitute almost $1,000,000.00 in sell-side pressure, so they are important to call out, and thus our methodology captures them.
-We can see additional useful information via the tooltip--namely, that these 2 sell orders together constitute 113.38 BTC in sell-order volume, with each of those orders being placed at a pricepoint of  $8,352.00.
+We can see additional useful information via the tooltip--namely, that these 2 sell orders together constitute 113.38 BTC in sell-order volume, with each of those orders being placed at a price-point of  $8,352.00.
 Lastly, we see the count of unique orders at this price point (2), along with the sum total value of those orders ($946,949.76).

 ![Ladder-Price-Point-Whale](https://raw.githubusercontent.com/pmaji/crypto-whale-watching-app/master/screenshots/ladder_price_point_whale_tooltip.JPG)